raspberrypi/documentation/installation/installing-images/mac.md

-# Installing Operating System Images on Mac OS
+# Installing Operating System Images from Mac OS

 On Mac OS you have the choice of the command line `dd` tool or using the graphical tool ImageWriter to write the image to your SD card.